 I love a good porridge.
 This recipe for nourishing porridge with pumpkin has some stand-out features.
 I wanted to create a warming porridge, full of supportive, healthy ingredients.
 I chose pumpkin, walnuts, and black sesame seeds to be the stars of this porridge.

 The grains are soaked overnight, so this porridge comes together in about twenty or thirty minutes.
-I like morning dishes like this because I get the porridge started while I tidy the kitchen, make school lunches, or finish getting ready for the day.
-Porridge is pretty hands-off besides an occasional stirring, and it is wonderfully satisfying to sit down to a warm bowl for breakfast without much effort.
+I like morning dishes like this.
+I start the porridge while I tidy the kitchen.
+I also make school lunches or finish getting ready for the day.
+Porridge requires minimal attention, needing just an occasional stir.
+It is wonderfully satisfying to sit down to a warm bowl for breakfast without much effort.

-This is a great porridge to make a large portion of and refrigerate for weekly breakfasts, or free in individual portions for a quick warm breakfast.
+This is a great porridge to make a large portion of and refrigerate for weekly breakfasts.
+You can also freeze it in individual portions for a quick warm breakfast.

 Pumpkin Porridge Ingredients